martinsumner/leveled/docs/INTRO.md

 > To begin with, it should be clear that the LSM-tree entries could themselves contain records rather than RIDs pointing to records elsewhere on disk.
 This means that the records themselves can be clustered by their keyvalue.
 The cost for this is larger entries and a concomitant acceleration of the rate of insert R in bytes per second and therefore of cursor movement and total I/O rate H.

-The reasoning behind the use of this structure is an attempt to differentiate more clearly between a (small) hot database space (the Ledger) and a (much larger) cold database space (the non-current part of the Journal) so that through use of page cache, or faster disk the hot part of the database can be optimised for rapid access.
+The reasoning behind the use of this structure is an attempt to differentiate more clearly between a (small) hot database space (the Ledger) and a (much larger) cold database space (the non-current part of the Journal) so that through use of the page cache, or faster disk, the hot part of the database can be optimised for rapid access.

 In parallel to this work, there has also been work published on [WiscKey](https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf) which explores precisely this trade-off.